kuzzleio/documentation-old/src/guide/kuzzle-depth/request-life-cycle.md

 # Request Life-Cycle

-In this section we are going to focus on how requests are processed by Kuzzle Backend.
-We are going to analyze the life-cycle of a request in order to review Kuzzle Backend's internal architecture.
+In this section we are going to focus on how requests are processed by Kuzzle.
+We are going to analyze the life-cycle of a request in order to review Kuzzle server's internal architecture.

-Kuzzle Backend has two main modes of communication:
+Kuzzle has two main modes of communication:

-* **Synchronous**: Clients send requests to Kuzzle Backend, which processes the data using the [Document Controller]({{ site_base_path }}api-documentation/controller-document) and then sends a response back to the Client.
+* **Synchronous**: Clients send requests to the Kuzzle server, which processes the data using the [Document Controller]({{ site_base_path }}api-documentation/controller-document) and then sends a response back to the client.

-* **Asynchronous**: Clients subscribe to Kuzzle Backend via the [Real-time/Subscribe]({{ site_base_path }}api-documentation/controller-realtime/publish) API action and receive data asynchronously as a result of a [Real-time/Publish]({{ site_base_path }}api-documentation/controller-realtime/publish) API action or a [Document Controller]({{ site_base_path }}api-documentation/controller-document) event.
+* **Asynchronous**: Clients subscribe to the Kuzzle server via the [Real-time/Subscribe]({{ site_base_path }}api-documentation/controller-realtime/publish) API action and receive data asynchronously as a result of a [Real-time/Publish]({{ site_base_path }}api-documentation/controller-realtime/publish) API action or a [Document Controller]({{ site_base_path }}api-documentation/controller-document) event.

 These modes of communication are generally independant from the transport protocol.
 For example, a synchronous request can be made via HTTP or Websockets.